jarmo/candalf/README.md

 changing the existing migration.

-* It's recommended applying migrations against a local VM before running against a production system so you can test them out on a system similar to production before going to destroy the real one.
+* It's recommended applying migrations against a local VM before running against a production system so you can test them out on a system similar to the production environment before going to destroy the real one.
 Don't forget to make a snapshot of the VM to roll back in case testing fails and you need to re-adjust your migration.